Oakley MOD5 Helmet

 Like many other premium ski helmets, the Oakley MOD5 features a Boa adjustment system at the back for dialing in fit.
 Far and away, Boa systems are the easiest to use and most consistent performers we’ve experienced on the market.
 To adjust, simply turn the dial at the back in either direction—turning to the left loosens the helmet and turning to the right tightens it.
 When you’ve got a snug fit, the dial automatically locks in place to prevent slippage.
 Overall, we’ve found Boa systems to be very reliable and easy to operate (even with gloves on).
 Not to mention, any Boa-equipped piece of gear—from helmets to snowshoes, ski boots, and more—comes with a lifetime warranty on the adjustment system from Boa themselves.

-At 20 ounces, the Oakley MOD5 falls a bit on the heavier end of the ski helmet spectrum, but it’s still perfectly reasonable for resort use.
-Other premium models like the Smith Vantage (18 oz.), Giro Range MIPS (19 oz.), and POC Obex SPIN (16.5 oz.) undercut the MOD5 slightly, and you can go much lighter with a dedicated backcountry-focused model like the Salomon MTN Lab (13.3 oz.).
-However, ultralight helmets like the Salomon sacrifice features and comfort to shave weight.
+At 1 pound 4 ounces, the Oakley MOD5 falls a bit on the heavier end of the ski helmet spectrum, but it’s still perfectly reasonable for resort and occasional backcountry use.
+Other premium models like the Smith Vantage MIPS (1 lb.
+2 oz.), Giro Range MIPS (1 lb.
+3 oz.), and POC Obex MIPS (1 lb. even) undercut the MOD5 slightly, and you can go much lighter with a dedicated backcountry-focused model like the Salomon MTN Lab (13.3 oz.) or Giro’s Grid MIPS (14.1 oz.).
+However, ultralight helmets like the Salomon sacrifice features, durability, and comfort to shave weight.
 For those who ski mostly on-piste, the MOD5 isn’t too hefty or cumbersome, and the added warmth and features are worth the tradeoff for many.

 Build Quality and Durability

 I typically wear a large in ski helmets, and the Oakley MOD5 fits true to size.
-For reference, a size large in the MOD5 is designated as a 59-63-centimeter head circumference, and Oakley also offers the helmet in medium (55-59cm) and small (51-55cm) versions.
+For reference, a size large in the MOD5 is designated as a 59- to 63-centimeter head circumference, and Oakley also offers the helmet in medium (55 to 59cm) and small (51 to 55cm) versions.
 With the large brim in place, the helmet works seamlessly with my Oakley Airbrake XL goggles—the top of the goggles sits flush against the helmet, and the sides are also gap-free.
 I’d go so far as to say this is the best fit between my helmet and goggles that I’ve ever had.
 To tighten or loosen the helmet, the Boa system at the back is easy to use (even with gloves on) and low-profile, and I’ve found that it snugs down evenly without any noticeable pressure points.

 MIPS Version of the Oakley MOD5

-We tested the standard MOD5 helmet from Oakley, which costs $200.
+We tested the standard MOD5 helmet here, which has a $200 MSRP.
 Oakley also makes the MOD5 with a MIPS liner for $40 more.
 MIPS, which stands for Multi-directional Impact Protection System, is designed to reduce potential damage to the brain in angled impacts by moving independently from the outer shell.
 In practice, we’ve found that MIPS liners have essentially no impact on the comfort or profile of a helmet, although some MIPS models do fit slightly smaller than their non-MIPS-equipped counterparts.
 In the end, as with all other helmets, it’s best to try on the MOD5 before buying to ensure a good all-around fit.

 What We Like